dreki/sublime-occur/README.md

 ## Usage notes

 Bring up the Command Palette and type 'occur'.
 You should then see something like 'Occur: Find occurrences in file ...'.
 Hit enter and you'll be prompted to enter a **regex** pattern (treated as **case-insensitive**).
 Hit enter, and you'll be presented with your results in a panel.
-As you move up and down the list, the result will be scrolled into view (in the center of the screen, if possible).
-When you hit enter, the selected result will be visible and the results panel will disappear.
+As you move up and down the list, the selected result will be scrolled into view (in the center of the screen, if possible).
+When you hit enter, the selected result will be visible in your editor and the results panel will disappear.

 Please note that at the current time (2015-03-23), when no results are found, the results panel simply doesn't show up.